aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 Answers that don’t match what you asked for
 The real work begins when you need the same input to produce predictable output.
 Notebook 01 covers the basics, but Notebook 02 is where things get interesting.

-Structured Outputs: Making LLMs Predictable
+Structured outputs: making LLMs predictable

 The solution is to stop treating LLM responses as free text.
 Instead, define exactly what you want back using Python’s type system.